keikai/doc/doc/component-ref.md

 Keikaidoc PE emits the following events that you can listen for in your application:

+# Event Handling

+Keikaidoc PE emits several events that allow your application to respond to user interactions.
+You can listen for these events to implement custom behaviors or data synchronization:

 | Event Name  | Event Type                                                                                                                                                                                                                                                                                                                                                                              |
 |-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | `onChange`  | [InputEvent](http://www.zkoss.org/javadoc/latest/zk/org/zkoss/zk/ui/event/InputEvent.html)<br/>**Description:** Triggered when the editor content has been modified and completed by the user.                                                                                                                                                                                          |